-Moral Matters in Minority Groups
+Moral Matters Among the Minority Groups

 Human rights are norms and values that assist in protecting individuals all over from extreme social and political abuses.
 Examples of these human rights include the right to fair trial, freedom of religion, and the right to participate in political activities.
 These rights are in extant in morality matters and in national and international laws.
 Such laws are addressed basically to governments, requiring compliance and enforcement by these government.

 Morality matters are significant in minority rights since the human rights philosophy tackles queries that are related to nature, content, existence, universality, legal status and the justification of human rights.
 The strong arguments made on behalf of human rights, for instance their universality, or the sense that they exist independent of legal as defensible moral norms regularly provoke cynical doubts and responses that could be made from them.
-The Golden rule which states that “do unto others what you would want them to do unto you is presumed to be the greatest moral teaching of Jesus Christ (Matt.7.12).
+The Golden rule which states that “do unto others what you would want them to do unto you is presumed to be the greatest moral teaching of Jesus Christ.
 This rule is very important for our own coexistence.

 Moral laws and human rights are two interrelated terms.
 In fact, they are referred as two sides of the same coin.
 All individual rights emanate from the legal order, while on the other hand, the legal order incorporates the aggregate of all rights it coordinates.
 The conception of human rights by an individual is an implication of an obligation on the part of someone else.